 In most cases clients already connected to one of the printers through Samba will still be able to print to that printer, but machines that get re-imaged and new print queues added to machines will not work without admin intervention.

-Update: Starting May 11, 2017, Samba-based printing services will be discontinued in the WolfPrint environment.
+Samba-based printing services were discontinued in the WolfPrint environment on May 11, 2017

 To enable printing to the WOLFPRINT print servers from Windows, you will need to do one of the following:

 - Link the “OITLAB-Unity-Allow IPP Printing” group policy to your OUs.

 - Duplicate the settings in your own policies.